 The program will afford professionals in the aging network the opportunity to broaden their perspectives and develop skills in policy development and analysis, program management, administration, and finance with a focus on the aging population.

-The program is now available entirely online, consisting of 10 courses (8 required and 2 electives).
+The program is now available entirely online, consisting of 12 courses (8 required courses, 3 electives courses and capstone project).

 - First - Rate Faculty

 - Offers students an advanced degree in the growing field of aging services